Transaction Man: Description

-Lemann described Berle's Modern Corporation, which "became a classic almost instantly", as the "main intellectual achievement of Berle’s life."
+Lemann described Berle's Modern Corporation, which "became a classic almost instantly", as the "main intellectual achievement of Berle's life."
 Lehman described how Berle's book differed from earlier publications about corporations—Thorstein Veblen's Absentee Ownership: Business Enterprise in Recent Times (1923), and William Z. Ripley's Main Street and Wall Street (1927).
 These two books "were essentially hostile to corporations" and focused on "shenanigans", according to Lemann, whereas Berle combined a "much broader historical and social perspective" along with detailed statistical evidence.
 As well, The Modern Corporation was published following the Wall Street Crash of 1929 when the Great Depression was underway.
-Public sentiment had shifted from the glorification of achievements accomplished by corporations in the 1920s which had led to a "delirious moneymaking opportunity for the growing American middle class" to questioning of the 1920s "economic arrangements" that "had utterly failed and needed to be replaced."
+Public sentiment had shifted from the glorification of corporate achievements in the 1920s, which had led to a "delirious moneymaking opportunity for the growing American middle class", to questioning the 1920s "economic arrangements" that "had utterly failed and needed to be replaced."
 Berle raised concerns that what he "called the corporate revolution was every bit as significant as the Industrial Revolution."
-He warned against the concentration of power as "relatively small number of corporations had rapidly come to dominate the American economy."
+He warned against the concentration of power as a "relatively small number of corporations had rapidly come to dominate the American economy."
 Berle believed that the problem was not with finance or the big corporation itself.
-He wanted "government had to be empowered to counteract it."
-In 1932 Berle wrote "The Nature of the Difficulty", a memorandum, in which he said that "for the first time in its history the federal government had to assume responsibility for the economic condition of the country."
+He believed the "government had to be empowered to counteract it."
+In 1932, Berle wrote "The Nature of the Difficulty", a memorandum, in which he said that "for the first time in its history the federal government had to assume responsibility for the economic condition of the country."
 Berle called for "dramatic new measures" which included "pumping more money into the economy through tax cuts; offering government guarantees of job security and of savings deposited in banks; creating a new federal agency that would regulate the stock market; developing a new system of federal old-age pensions and health and unemployment insurance; and relaxing the antitrust laws and the traditional restrictions on the size of banks in exchange for imposing greater regulation on them."
 He presented his ideas to Franklin D. Roosevelt.
 According to Lemann, it was Berle and his wife Beatrice who wrote the September 23, 1932 speech that President Franklin D. Roosevelt delivered at the Commonwealth Club in San Francisco—the "blueprint for the enormous change in the American political order, which the public hadn't yet started calling the New Deal."
 Roosevelt implemented the New Deal during the Great Depression, worst economic crisis in U.S. history.
 Through time, Berle's theories would be revised by John Maynard Keynes, whose 1936 publication The General Theory of Employment, Interest, and Money proposed a "new and more technical way for government to solve economic problems: by managing interest rates, the money supply, and the overall level of government spending."
 During World War II, Roosevelt instituted "Berle-style policies that would have been inconceivable during the 1930s.
 It was directly setting the prices of consumer goods and telling General Motors and U.S. Steel and the others exactly what to produce in their factories."